 These reports will include substantive recommendations, monitoring and accountability processes, anti-racism and Indigenous inclusion practices and an implementation framework involving measurable outcomes and timelines for implementation.

-To achieve the objectives listed in the terms of reference, the Task Force on Race & Indigeneity is consulting widely within the University and with experts in the area of anti-racism and Indigenous inclusion in higher education, athletics and recreation including students, faculty, staff and the broader U of T community.
-The Task Force will also conduct an environmental scan of relevant research and practices.
+To achieve the objectives listed in the terms of reference, the Task Force on Race & Indigeneity has consulted widely within the University and with experts in the area of anti-racism and Indigenous inclusion in higher education, athletics and recreation including students, faculty, staff and the broader U of T community.
+The Task Force has also conducted an environmental scan of relevant research and practices.

 The Task Force has established smaller working groups to gather data, solicit input and make recommendations on the various aspects of the Faculty’s processes and programs.
 The groups focus on the following areas:

 - Student recruitment, admissions, success and retention